 Marcellus is a very small village located in the state of New York.
-With a population of 1,773 people and two constituent neighborhoods, Marcellus is the 599th largest community in New York.
+With a population of 1,727 people and two constituent neighborhoods, Marcellus is the 599th largest community in New York.
 Marcellus has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Marcellus is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs, well above the national average.
+Marcellus is a decidedly white-collar village, with fully 86.74% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Marcellus is a village of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Marcellus who work in sales jobs (15.01%), management occupations (12.92%), and office and administrative support (9.23%).
+There are especially a lot of people living in Marcellus who work in management occupations (16.97%), office and administrative support (12.30%), and sales jobs (11.03%).

-The per capita income in Marcellus in 2010 was $42,969, which is wealthy relative to New York and the nation.
-This equates to an annual income of $171,876 for a family of four.
+The per capita income in Marcellus in 2010 was $34,685, which is upper middle income relative to New York and the nation.
+This equates to an annual income of $138,740 for a family of four.
 However, Marcellus contains both very wealthy and poor people as well.

 The people who call Marcellus home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marcellus residents report their race to be White, followed by Asian.
-Important ancestries of people in Marcellus include English, German, Italian, and Polish.
+Important ancestries of people in Marcellus include Irish, German, English, Italian, and Polish.

 The most common language spoken in Marcellus is English.
-Other important languages spoken here include Hindi and French.
+Other important languages spoken here include Italian and Polish.